basespace/basespace-ruby-sdk/README.md

 Further, we cover how to automatically generate the scope strings to request access to the data object (be it a project or a sample) that the App was triggered to analyze.

-The initial http request to our App from BaseSpace is identified by an ``ApplicationActionId``, using this piece of information we are able to obtain information about the user who launched the App and the data that is sought analyzed by the App.
+The initial http request to our App from BaseSpace is identified by an ``ApplicationActionId``, using this piece of information we are able to obtain information about the user who launched the App and the data that is sought/analyzed by the App.
 First, we instantiate a BaseSpaceAPI object using the ``client_key`` and ``client_secret`` codes provided on the BaseSpace developer's website when registering our App, as well as the ``AppSessionId`` generated from the app-triggering: